What Not to Say to a Truck Driver After an Accident

 Getting hurt in an accident with a commercial truck can be scary.
 It’s often a shock to find yourself in a dangerous situation, injured and in pain.
 Most people don’t know how to handle the aftermath of a crash.
 You might think you should discuss what just happened with the truck driver but saying the wrong thing could cause unforeseen consequences.

 There are certain statements you shouldn’t make following a truck accident.
 If you speak with the truck driver, you should only ask for their contact information and insurance details.
 Avoid talking about the accident, who might have been at fault, and any other circumstances involved.
 You could ruin your chance of recovering the maximum compensation available if you say the wrong thing.
+If you have pressing questions about your case, don’t hesitate to contact us today.

 Below are phrases you should never say to a truck driver after a truck accident.